tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 $$ LANGUAGE 'plpython3u';
 ```

 Now that we have that function created, we can craft a SQL statement and apply it to our table.
+You will need to replace the name of the database by your database name, which is the same subdomain prefix you can find in your connection string.

 ```sql
 WITH embedding_results as (